-3.4.1 United Nations Environment Program: Stockholm and Basel Conventions

-The Conference of the Parties (COP) to the Stockholm Convention on Persistent Organic Pollutants decided at its fourth meeting, in 2009, to list tetraBDE, pentaBDE, hexaBDE and heptaBDE to Annex A with specific exemptions.
-In addition, at its eighth meeting, in 2017, the COP decided to list decaBDE to Annex A with specific exemptions.
-The objective of the Stockholm Convention is to protect human health and the environment from POPs and a listing in Annex A aims to eliminate the production, use, import and export of the substance.
-Canada signed and ratified the Convention in 2001, and it entered into force in 2004.
-The United States has signed the Convention but has yet to provide ratification, acceptance, approval or accession, and therefore in the U.S the Convention has not yet entered into force.
-Canada ratified the listing of tetraBDE, pentaBDE, hexaBDE and heptaBDE in April 2011 and meets these obligations through the PCTSR.
+3.4.1 United Nations Environment Program: Stockholm and Basel Conventions protect human health and the environment from POPs and a listing in Annex A aims to eliminate the production, use, import and export of the substance.
+Canada signed and ratified the Convention in 2001.
+The United States has signed the Convention but has yet to provide ratification, acceptance, approval or accession, and therefore the Convention has not yet entered into force for the U.S. Canada ratified the listing of tetraBDE, pentaBDE, hexaBDE and heptaBDE in April 2011 and meets these obligations through the Prohibition of Certain Toxic Substances Regulations, 2012 (SOR/2012-285).